komejo/setviewport/README.md

 ## Basic Use:

-Insert the viewport.min.js code in the document `head`, preferably at the earliest point after the opening `<head>` tag.
+Insert the viewport.js code in the document `head`, preferably at the earliest point after the opening `<head>` tag.
-Find the function call 'mobileWidth(600);` and set it to the width (in pixels) that you want the viewport tag to render.
+Find the `window.triggerWidth;` global and set it to the width (in pixels) that you want the viewport tag to render.
 [See example](https://github.com/komejo/setviewport/blob/master/example.html)

 600 (pixels) is the default.